 Global Walking Challenge

-Held in October and November 2020, the Tenth Annual Global Walking Challenge inspired connection for NYU New York, NYU Abu Dhabi, NYU Shanghai, and the NYU Global Study Away Sites – moving and motivating faculty and employees across the global network to make strides in our lives toward a safe and healthy lifestyle.
+Held in fall 2022, the 12th Annual Global Walking Challenge inspires connection for NYU New York, NYU Abu Dhabi, NYU Shanghai, and the NYU Global Study Away Sites – moving and motivating faculty and employees across the global network to make strides toward a safe and healthy lifestyle.

 - 2020 – New York